Mid-Strength Beer Benefits: Does Switching to 3% Help?

-Here's the question: if you switch from regular-strength drinks to something lighter, does it actually make a difference?
-Or are you kidding yourself?
+So here's the question: are the mid-strength beer benefits real?
+If you switch from regular-strength drinks to something lighter, does it actually make a difference?

 The Maths